• intracerebral hemorrhage accounts for 10-20% of all strokes

 Extracranial (systemic) complications

-• extracranial complications are similar to those appearing in ischemic stroke → see here
+• extracranial complications are similar to those observed in ischemic stroke → see here

 • some notes regarding blood pressure:

-• elevated blood pressure (BP) may be a consequence of decompensation of hypertension or a stress reaction in previously normotensive individuals
+• elevated blood pressure (BP) may result from decompensated chronic hypertension or be a stress reaction in previously normotensive individuals

-• elevated BP on admission does not automatically imply a hypertensive etiology of the bleeding
+• elevated BP upon admission does not automatically imply a hypertensive etiology of the bleeding

-• normal BP on admission increases the likelihood of bleeding from any source ⇒ perform vascular imaging (CTA, MRA, or DSA)
+• normal BP upon admission increases the likelihood of bleeding from a vascular source ⇒ perform vascular imaging (CTA, MRA, or DSA)

 Prognosis

-• always make an initial rough estimate of the prognosis
+• always make an initial rough estimation of the prognosis

 • prognosis depends on the following: